Stas Kulesh and David Kravitz started Karma in 2018 after a mission to up their internal employee engagement.

 When employees receive essential training and development opportunities, it fosters a sense of confidence in their capacity to excel in their respective roles.
 This newfound self-assurance subsequently fuels heightened engagement and motivation to achieve success.

-Use employee training to reinforce employee engagement and to unlock a host of other benefits
+Use employee onboarding and training to reinforce employee engagement and to unlock a host of other benefits.

 5. Promote accountability